Care sheets

 • Avoid damp environment full stop.

-Black Soldier Fly Larvae Care/ Hermetia Illucens Larvae
+Soldier Grubs® aka Black Soldier Fly Larvae Hermetia Illucens - high calcium staple feeder insect

 Keep larvae in the compostable shipping container for upto 2 weeks with minimal, if any, care.